-In the event a care home withdraws participation (or is unable to continue), the care home will not be replaced.
+In the event a care home withdraws (or is unable to continue) participation in the Part 2 (research) activities, the care home will not be replaced.
 The care home will be made aware that data collected on the care home and staff participants at that care home to date, cannot be erased and may still be used in the final analysis.
+They will be able to continue with the Part 1 (implementation of the Action falls programme) activities.

-Recruitment will be undertaken over a 9-month period, and recruitment progress will be reviewed each month by the Study Management Group (SMG).
-The SMG will review recruitment targets, training of care home staff, usage of the ACTiON FALLS programme and attendance of the AFC events.
-Strategies to increase recruitment and adherence will be implemented if required.
+Recruitment of care homes to implement the Action Falls programme will be undertaken over a 9-month period, and progress will be reviewed each month by the Study Steering Group (SSG).
+The SSG will review recruitment targets, training of care home staff, usage of the Action Falls programme and attendance of the AFC events.
+Strategies to increase recruitment of care homes will be implemented if required.
 The sponsor and funder reserve the right to discontinue this study at any time for failure to meet expected recruitment goals, for safety or any other administrative reason.
-The Sponsor and Funder shall take advice from the SMG as appropriate in making this decision.
+The Sponsor and Funder shall take advice from the SSG as appropriate in making this decision.
 Should the study be terminated, the research data will not be destroyed.